dharmawankenny/babel-plugin-proxy-import/README.md

 # babel-plugin-proxy-import

-Transform any `import { foo as bar } from 'module'` to `import bar from '{any}/foo' with ease to enable tree shaking with any module.
+Transform any member style `import { foo as bar } from 'module'` to default direct style `import bar from '{any}/foo'` with ease to enable tree shaking with any module.